Fall 2025 Edition

-Student presentations are held over multiple days to allow people to attend more sessions.
-All in-person session will be held on the Marietta Campus.
+Student presentations are held over multiple days to encourage attendance at all session types.
+All in-person session are held on the Marietta Campus.

 • Wilson Student Center, Ballrooms